Bhopal: Government and politics

-Bhopal is the name of the division, as well as the district and the capital city of the district.
+Bhopal is the name of the division, as well as the district and the capital city of state.
 The division is headed by the commissioner and additional commissioner for the division.
 The division has five districts, of which Bhopal is one.
 Bhopal district administration is headed by the District Magistrate of Bhopal, who is the chief executive officer for the district.

 The city is represented in the parliament by Bhopal Lok Sabha constituency, with Alok Sharma from the BJP elected in the 2024 Indian General Election.
 Bhopal also houses the State Legislative Assembly, or the Vidhan Sabha, which seats 230 members of Legislative Assembly.
 The sixteenth (and current) Vidhan Sabha was elected in December 2023.
 As of June 2024, the party in the majority in Vidhan Sabha is Bhartiya Janata Party (BJP) with 165 seats which is led by Mohan Yadav.
 Bhopal district elects 7 seats to the Assembly, and as per delimitation in 2008, Bhopal city is represented in 6 constituencies: